About the music city legal hackathon

 and our mission to REIMAGINE THE LAW with legal + design + tech!

 BECOME A SPONSOR!

-The Music City Legal Hackathon + Unconference is a free event, powered 100% by volunteers, and ALL of our efforts go to solving real problems for nonprofit legal services providers in Tennessee.
+The Music City Legal Hackathon is a free event, powered 100% by volunteers, and ALL of our efforts go to solving real problems for pro bono and low bono legal services providers in Tennessee.
 We rely on the generosity of sponsors to fund the event and help us fulfill our mission and solve this equation:

 Please CONTACT US if you would like to sponsor this inaugural event.
 In addition to earning legal hackathon superstar status, you will receive the following most awesome benefits:

-Promotion in the Sponsors section of this website!
+Promotion in the Sponsors section of this website AND the SoLI website!